mattmohandiss/cube/input/ARCHITECTURE.md

 ## Integration with Other Modules

 1. **Camera Module**: The input module directly controls the camera, sending movement commands and adjusting position based on user input.
+2. **World Module**: The input module accesses the world module to retrieve entities for worker control.
+3. **Entity Module**: The input module sends movement commands to worker entities.
-2. **Event System**: Events are dispatched to notify other modules about changes in input state, such as movement speed adjustments.
+4. **Event System**: Events are dispatched to notify other modules about changes in input state, such as movement speed adjustments and worker movement.
-3. **Debug Module**: Movement speed and other input-related metrics are sent to the debug display for monitoring.
+5. **Debug Module**: Movement speed and other input-related metrics are sent to the debug display for monitoring.
+The module also controls the debug visualization toggle state.
+6. **Renderer Module**: The input module interacts with the renderer by toggling shader features such as debug visualization and outlines.

 ## Performance Considerations